kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 - PSF estimation is less extensive if the disparity layers are reduced
 - quantize disparity values to l regions, where l is set to approximate PSF width or height -> in practice 12 layers are enough (from paper)
 - using k-means for clustering (both maps together to get same clusters for same depth)
-- sort clusters for representing depth graduation
+- sort clusters for representing depth graduation -> see figure :ref:`dmap-quant`
-- finally upsampled
+- finally up-sampled

 .. figure:: ../images/dmap-final-left.png
    :width: 200 pt
-   :alt: disparity map quantized

-   quantized disparity map with 12 regions (left view)
+   :label:`dmap-quant` quantized disparity map with 12 regions (left view)

 Region-Tree Construction
 ++++++++++++++++++++++++

 The regions of the different depth layer can be very small and therefore robust PSF estimation is not possible.
 The solution from Xu and Jia is a hierarchical estimation scheme where similar depth layers are merged to form larger regions.
 The structure for this is called region-tree and in the implementation it is the *RegionTree* class.